zeek/zeek/doc/scripting/index.rst

 for any behavior that is detected.

-To raise a notice in Bro, you only need to indicate to Bro that you are provide a specific :bro:id:`Notice::Type` by exporting it and then make a call to :bro:id:`NOTICE` supplying it with an appropriate :bro:id:`Notice::Info` record.
+To raise a notice in Bro, you only need to indicate to Bro that you are provide a specific :bro:type:`Notice::Type` by exporting it and then make a call to :bro:id:`NOTICE` supplying it with an appropriate :bro:type:`Notice::Info` record.
 Often times the call to ``NOTICE`` includes just the ``Notice::Type``, and a concise message.
 There are however, significantly more options available when raising notices as seen in the table below.
 The only field in the table below whose